 Make Sure To Keep Your Emergency Fund Available

 When it comes to where you should put your emergency fund, I think it's a good idea to make sure that you're keeping it in a place where you'll be able to access it quickly.
 Some good alternatives:

-- High Yield Savings Account: Put it in a good high yield savings account like the ones at ING Direct or Ally Bank.
-ING even offers some very flexible sub-account options so that you can split money up into different categories. (like emergency fund, vacation fund, summer camp, etc).
+- High Yield Savings Account: Put it in a good high yield savings account like the ones at Capital One 360 or Ally Bank.
+Capital One 360 even offers some very flexible sub-account options so that you can split money up into different categories. (like emergency fund, vacation fund, summer camp, etc).
 This is what we've done.

 - Money Market Account